The Nelson conjecture and chain rule property: Introduction

+(A more detailed proof of Proposition~\ref{main-I} is given on p.~\pageref{Nelson-conj-2d}.)
 Despite the fact that Nelson's Conjecture was disproved in any dimension, its general intuition still seems to be interesting and fruitful.
-Since any solution $\rho$ to \eqref{div(rho v)=0} is a stationary solution of \eqref{continuity-equation}, the CRP can be considered as a weakened version of the RP.
-Since, in turn, the essential skew adjointness of the operator~$\mathsf{A}$ implies the RP, this leads us to the following
+Since any solution $\rho$ to \eqref{div(rho v)=0} is a stationary solution of \eqref{continuity-equation}, the chain rule property can be considered as a weakened version of the renormalization property.
+Since, as we already mentioned above, the essential skew adjointness of the operator~$\mathsf{A}$ implies the renormalization property, this leads us to the following

-\begin{conj}[{\bf Weakened Nelson's Conjecture}] \end{conj} (We formulated this conjecture for plane only, since the similar claims for $d\ge3$ fail due to the~above mentioned counterexamples by~Aizenman and Depauw.)
-Our first main result is that Conjecture~\ref{NC-w} turns out to be true, and thus we have the following sharp characterization of the CRP in terms of the integrability exponent of $\ve$: